Inasmuch 40 bed Accredited Caring Centre with:

 - Access tea and coffee facilities

 - Use the microwave to make a quick snack.

-- A refrigerator to keep items which needs to be chilled.
+- A refrigerator to keep items which need to be chilled.

 What is the Food Like?

-Inasmuch prides itself on cooking all meals fresh onsite for residents by our expert chefs for residents 7 days per week.
+Inasmuch prides itself on cooking all meals fresh onsite for residents by our expert cooks for residents 7 days per week.

 Do I have to organise my own Laundry?